AdaCore/training_material/courses/fundamentals_of_ada/894_ada_containers/02-container_types.rst

 * :dfn:`Indefinite`

-    - Element can be indefinite
+    - Component can be indefinite
-    - Size of element is unknown
+    - Size of component is unknown
     - :ada:`Indefinite_XXX_<Structure>`

 ..